You’ve agreed on a sale price for your home. Brilliant!

 You can’t sell a house without a solicitor or licensed conveyancer to handle the legal transfer of ownership.
 It’s not optional — it’s a legal requirement.

-Conveyancing costs typically range from £850 to £1,500 for a straightforward sale.
+Conveyancing costs typically range from £850 to £1,500 for a straightforward sale, according to Which?.
 But that word “straightforward” is doing a lot of heavy lifting.
 If you’re selling a leasehold property, dealing with boundary disputes, or have any complications with your title deeds, expect those costs to climb higher.

 Most solicitors will also charge additional fees for things like bank transfers (usually £20-50 per transfer), dealing with your mortgage redemption, and various searches and checks.
 These “disbursements” can add another few hundred pounds to your bill.